KHUZEMAH/SRP-MFaisal/wp-content/plugins/vdocipher/readme.txt

 * A basic plugin which just makes it possible to embed vdocipher videos inside a wordpress plugin

 == Upgrade Notice ==

+= 1.29 =
+* Added support for more player v2 attributes.
+* Added better documentation.

+= 1.28 =
+* Added support to play version 2 of video player with more customisation

 = 1.27 =
 * Added the ability to set custom speed options on player